Fund Promoter Assessment

 Specific criteria and principles

-We regard the "Promoter" of a fund as the party ultimately responsible for its success.
-A Promoter may, for example, be a fund management company, a new investment boutique or a group of experienced professionals.
-The Commission welcomes approaches from high calibre Promoters who have a favourable track record in the establishment and/or management of investment funds.
+We regard the "Promoter" of a fund as the party that is ultimately responsible for its success.
+A Promoter may, for example, be a fund management company, a new investment boutique, or a group of experienced professionals.
+The Commission welcomes approaches from high calibre Promoters who have favourable track records in the establishment and/or management of investment funds.

-It is preferable for Promoters (or its professional advisors) currently unknown to the Commission to submit a New Promoter's Introductory Checklist to us in advance of making a formal fund application.
-The information provided will be used by us to carry out necessary due diligence checks in advance of a formal application being submitted which should enable a reduction in application processing time.
+It is preferable for Promoters (or its professional advisors) who are currently unknown to the Commission to submit a New Promoter's Introductory Checklist to us in advance of making a formal fund application.
+The information provided will be used by us to carry out necessary due diligence checks in advance of a formal application being submitted.
+This should enable a reduction in the processing time of the application.
 Promoters do not themselves receive a regulatory permit.

 The Commission is very much open to discussing innovative proposals and how they can fit into our regulatory framework.

-We may consider it constructive to meet the Promoter and its professional advisors, if the business proposals are innovative, prior to an application being submitted.
+Where the business proposals are innovative, we may consider it constructive to meet the Promoter and their professional advisors, prior to an application being submitted.

 Promoter introduction pack

-All documents as requested on the New Promoter’s Introductory Checklist must be provided where applicable and should be scanned and submitted electronically to [email protected]
+All documents as requested in the New Promoter’s Introductory Checklist must be provided, where applicable, and should be scanned and submitted electronically to [email protected]

 As soon as our enquiries have been completed the Promoter, or its professional advisers, will be notified as to whether a formal fund application may be submitted.